oriyonay/sketch_rec_project/README.md

 ## Important folders
 ### data
 This folder contains all of the data collected in the form of pickle and csv files.
-It also contains the jupyter notebook used for inference.
+It also contains the jupyter notebook used for inference (analysis.ipynb).

 ### visualizations
 Contains visualizations of the data that we used in our presentations and paper